 Descent speed will have slowed to about 134 mph (60 meters per second) by the time the lander separates from the back shell and parachute, about two-thirds of a mile (1 kilometer) above the ground and about 45 seconds before touchdown.
 By design, the separation is triggered by radar sensing of altitude and velocity.
 A brief pause in communication is anticipated as data transmission shifts from the wrap-around antenna on the back shell to a helical UHF transmitter on the lander.

 Illustration of InSight descending toward Mars with its retrorockets firing.

 Slowing for Touchdown

-Half a second after lander separation, the 12 descent engines on the lander will begin firing.
-Guidance software onboard for the terminal descent will provide commands for aligning the direction of thrust to the direction the spacecraft is moving, so the thrust will counter horizontal movement as well as decelerating the descent.
+One second after lander separation, the 12 descent engines on the lander will begin firing.
+Guidance software onboard for the terminal descent will provide commands for aligning the direction of thrust to the direction the spacecraft is moving, so the thrust will counter horizontal movement as well as decelerate the descent.
 If the spacecraft senses that its horizontal speed is below a threshold set in the software, it will also perform a maneuver to avoid the back shell that is still descending on its parachute.
-This maneuver would adjust the direction of thrust to reduce the chance that the back shell and parachute could land too close to the lander after the lander's touchdown.
-The spacecraft will rotate to land in the desired orientation: with solar arrays extending east and west from the deck and the robotic arm's work area on the south side of the lander.
+This maneuver would adjust the direction of thrust to reduce the chance that the back shell and parachute could land too close to the lander after the lander’s touchdown.
+The spacecraft will rotate to land in the desired orientation: with solar arrays extending east and west from the deck and the robotic arm’s work area on the south side of the lander.